Sawiris responds to media persecution of Yosri Fouda

 Fouda started his career in the BBC’s Arabic service, then moved on to his hit investigative show Top Secret on Al Jazeera.
 Since 2011, his show Akher Kalam (the last words) has been described as one of the country’s most trustworthy news sources, and the most consistently representative of the revolution under the different post-Mubarak regimes.

-In the last year, strong critical voices such as Dina Abdel Rahman and Reem Maged stopped their shows in protest against the current state of the media.
+In the last year, strong critical voices such as Dina Abdel Rahman and Reem Mageud stopped their shows in protest against the current state of the media.
 Popular satirist Bassem Youssef also halted his weekly show recently, citing political pressure.